florinpop17/chingu-speedrun-may/tribute-page/README.md

 * Added info from wikipedia.

-* To run it, do: `npm start build` in this directory.
+* To run it, do: `npm run build` in this directory.
+This will create a build folder and you can open *index.html* file to check out the project.